jallanxjallan/onemanairforce/adaptation/scenes/ani_serves_rice.md

 ---
 category: past
 date: 15 July 1948
+name: Ani Serves Rice
 status: draft
+synopsis: '''Ani helps to run a communal kitchen to feed the thousands of refugees pouring into Jogjakarta.'''
 title: Ani Serves Rice
-synopsis: Ani helps to run a communal kitchen to feed the thousands of refugees pouring into Jogjakarta.

 ---

 Ani helps to acquire rice for a communal kitchen to feed the thousands of refugees pouring into Jogjakarta.
 She is